0xCoto/Virgo/paper.md

 data from radio telescopes.
-It is an easy-to-use open-source spectrometer and radiometer based on the GNU Radio framework [@gnuradio], and is conveniently applicable to any radio telescope working with a GNU Radio-supported software-defined radio (i.e. a radio receiver architecture which applies certain functionalities on an embedded system/computer by means of software).
+It is an easy-to-use open-source spectrometer and radiometer based on the GNU Radio framework [@gnuradio], and is conveniently applicable to any radio telescope working with a GNU Radio-supported software-defined radio (SDR - a radio receiver architecture which applies certain functionalities on an embedded system/computer by means of software).

 `%Comment: Wikipedia cites the parentheses statement with 'Markus Dillinger, Kambiz Madani, Nancy Alonistioti (2003).
 Software Defined Radio: Architectures, Systems and Functions.
 Wiley & Sons. p. xxxiii.
 ISBN 0-470-85164-3'.
 Should I do the same?`